marco262/my_wiki/data/dnd/subclass/combat-medic.md

 _3rd-level Combat Medic feature_

 You gain proficiency with the herbalism kit.
-If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+If you already have this proficiency, you gain proficiency with one type of artisan's tools of your choice.

 ## Combat Medic Spells